COVID-19 What the rental housing industry needs to know

 Review your policy: COVID-19 has brought unprecedented times for all businesses, including insurance.
 If you are confused about your coverage or would like a policy overview, please contact your agent or one of the licensed professionals at the CAA Value Insurance Plan.
 Many businesses maintain several types of insurance policies to protect employees, property, and contracts.
 All policies vary, and a licensed professional can help you navigate the coverage’s within your particular policy.

 Call your carrier for help with premiums/other issues: Many insurance companies are offering financial assistance to customers affected by COVID-19, such as by waiving late fees and granting grace periods for premium payments.
-The California insurance commissioner has specifically requested that all companies providing insurance in California give their insureds at least a 60-day grace period to pay their premiums.
+On April 13, the California Insurance Commissioner ordered insurances to make an initially premium refund for the months of March and April to all adversely impacted policyholders in certain lines of insurance, including private and commercial car insurance, workers’ compensation insurance, and commercial liability insurance.
+On March 18, the Insurance Commissioner specifically requested that all companies providing insurance in California give their insureds at least a 60-day grace period to pay their premiums.
 Not paying your insurance premium on time can result in your coverage lapsing or terminating, so it may be worth a call to your carrier to see how they can assist you.
 A list of several insurance companies and what they are offering can be found here.

 U.S. Centers for Disease Control and Prevention